-Freedom of Information EXEMPT

-Consultation No

 Resource Yes

-this report.
-Any income nplications directly arising from the contents of and expenditure within the scope of the report agreed revenue budget.
+There are no financial implications directly arising from the contents of this report.
+Any income and expenditure within the scope of the report is already included in the agreed revenue budget.

 Equality No

 Legal No

 Risk Yes

 The Treasury Policy and Strategy recommended for approval have been prepared with the aim of maintaining the security and liquidity of investments to ensure that the Commissioner's principal sums are safeguarded.
 Maximising income is considered secondary to this main aim.

-Communication No

-Evaluation No
+No